-Chicago in 1 Day for Friends - Cloud Gate (The Bean) photo op
+Chicago in 1 Day - Cloud Gate (The Bean) photo op

 A fun, fast-paced one-day plan made for groups of friends: morning photos and a lakefront bike tour, a social food‑hall lunch, an active escape room, relaxed Riverwalk downtime, group-friendly dinner at an Italian food hall, and a live-music nightcap.
 Summer-weather choices and venues that welcome lively groups.